bsv-blockchain/gitbook-poc-solutions/onboardings/onboarding-catalog/bsv-apps/UHRP Storage.md

 ## 📚 Listing Your Uploaded Files

-You can view all files uploaded with your Metanet Desktop profile:
+You can view all files uploaded with your BSV Desktop profile:

 1. Go to the **Files** section in the UHRP app.
 2. Select the storage server you used.